mojombo/tomdoc/tomdoc.md

 by two spaces (three spaces from the initial comment marker) and contain code that shows off how to call the method and (optional) examples of what it returns.
 Everything under the "Examples" line should be considered code, so make sure you comment out lines that show return values.
-Separate examples should be separated by a blank line.
 For example:

     # Examples
     #